colaberry/trust-before-intelligence-book/manuscript/04_chapter_3_from_bi_to_agent.md

 **Gap 2: Real-Time Data Access**

 BI systems refresh overnight.
-Informatica ETL runs at 8 PM, completes by 6 AM.
+Informatica ETL runs at 8 PM, and completes by 6 AM.
 For trend analysis, this works.

-For agents, overnight batch is catastrophic.
+For agents, an overnight batch is catastrophic.
 The 9:47 AM appointment cancellation won't appear until tomorrow.
 At 10:00 AM, the agent books an already-taken slot.

 **Blocked need:** Instant (I), Contextual (C)
 **Why middleware fails:** APIs on stale data return stale answers faster.
 Real-time requires CDC at source.